 Try draining the rice in a colander.
-After excess water drips out, return it to the pan, cover with lid, and set OFF HEAT to continue to cook and dry out in the warm pan.
+After excess water drips out, return it to the pan, cover with a lid, and set OFF HEAT to continue to cook and dry out in the warm pan.

 If the rice is too mushy to be eaten on its own, add the mushy rice to a recipe.
-When it is mixed in a casserole or in brown rice pudding, the mushiness may not be so noticeable.
+When mixed in a casserole or in brown rice pudding, the mushiness may not be so noticeable.

 White rice has the hull, bran, and germ layers removed.
-As a result, white rice cooks more quickly than brown rice.
+As a result, plain white rice cooks more quickly than brown rice.